 1. I am a sinner.

-We all think, say, and do things that are offensive to God.
+We all think, say, and do things that separate us from God.

 - Romans 3:23 for all have sinned and fall short of the glory of God,